bergerinc/simple-node-handlebars/README.md

 # simple-node-handlebars
-Simple Node app with express and handlebars for training
+Simple Node app with express and handlebars for developer training

 # Quick start